phothinh/saperlipobot/README.md

-# SapristoBot
+# SaperlipoBot

 ## Description
-Welcome to the SapristoBot Discord bot!
+Welcome to the SaperlipoBot Discord bot!
 This bot offers a variety of features, including utility commands, games and even weather information.
 Explore the different commands to get the most out of your experience.

 ## Installation
 To install and use the bot, follow these steps: